-There are a couple of open areas to the NW of the wood, some being dominated by whin, broom and bracken, as well as a number of "open canopy" areas.
-There is also an open area to the NE adjacent to houses.
+There are a few open glade areas, mainly grassy but some are dominated by whin, broom and bracken.
 The main ditches in the wood add aquatic interest.

 Wildlife

 Roe deer are often seen in the wood, and both red and grey squirrels are present, along with occasional rabbit and other small mammals.